Eastern Michigan University

 If in doubt, do not let the person into your room.

 I.T. operates a number of computing labs across campus that are available for use by all EMU students.
 Information is available at the I.T.
-Computing Labs website , and you can also check current lab usage even before leaving your room.
+Computing Labs website .
 In addition, each academic college of the university offers various labs for students in their programs of study.
 For information on those labs, you should contact the college or departments in which you are enrolled.

 Division of Information Technology